raspberrypilearning/target-practice/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
 Click the **Run** button below to start the game.
-When the dot appears on the target, click the mouse (or tap on your tablet) to fire your arrow.
+When the dot appears on the target 🎯, click the mouse (or tap on your tablet) to fire your arrow.

 Have a few goes.
 Your score appears in the output area below the target.
 How does your score change when the arrow lands on the different colours?
   <iframe src="https://trinket.io/embed/python/f686c82d8a?outputOnly=true" width="600" height="560" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>